daronphang/coding_resources/computer-science/algorithms/algorithms.md

 ### Algorithms

-An algorithm for a particular task can be defined as a finite sequence of instructions, each of which has a clear meaning and can be performed with a finite amount of effort in a finite length of time.
+An algorithm is any well-defined computational procedure that takes some value/set of values as input, and produces some value/set of values as output.
+Hence, it can be defined as a finite sequence of instructions, each of which has a clear meaning and can be performed with a finite amount of effort in a finite length of time to transform input into the output.

+Algorithms should be considered as technology.
+They are at the core of most technologies used in contemporary computers i.e. GUI, compiler, OO systems, integrated web technologies, networking, computer architectures, etc.

 ### Fundamentals